-The rental expenses, which mainly represent turnover rent and government rates, for the year ended 31 December 2018 amounted to approximately HK\$8.6 million, representing an increase of approximately 62.3% as compared with that of the year ended 31 December 2017 which amounted to approximately HK\$5.3 million.
-Such increase was mainly due to the increased number of restaurants and certain new restaurants are operated for the full year in 2018 but not in 2017.
+The rental expenses, which mainly represent turnover rent and government rates, for the year ended 31 December 2019 amounted to approximately HK\$7.4 million, representing a decrease of approximately 14.0% as compared with that of the year ended 31 December 2018 which amounted to approximately HK\$8.6 million.
+The decrease was due to the drop in revenue of our certain restaurants.